zzc01/Machine-Translation-with-Transformers/deploy/ReadMe.md

 Here we deploy the trained German-English translator onto AWS EC2 instance.
 Here are the instructions.

 ## Create a flask app
-flask is used to create api endpoints services.
+In [app.py](app.py) flask is used to create api endpoints services.
 Two endpoints are created:
 * "@app.route('/')".
-Use GET to access this endpoint and it will return "Hello World!"
+Use GET to access this endpoint and it will return "Hello World!".
-* "@app.route('/predict', methods=['POST'])" Use POST with the German sentence.
-The request will return the translated English sentence.
+* "@app.route('/predict', methods=['POST'])" Use POST with a German sentence the endpoint will return the translated English sentence.

 ## Launch a AWS EC2 instance
 Select Amazon Linux 2 AMI.
 Since loading the translator model requires more than 1G of memory.
 Here we select the t2.small machine which has 2G of memory.
-Next setup the key-pairs and IAM settings.
+In this step it requires to setup the key-pairs and IAM settings.

 ## Install docker
 ssh to EC2 instance.
 Then run the following command to install docker.